 There are any number of events that occur in the day-to-day operations of a brokerage firm that might require the initiation of an internal investigation.
 Certainly, the receipt of a customer complaint or arbitration claim alleging a single unauthorized trade results in an internal investigation of sorts, albeit on a small scale.
 But in any of the scenarios described above, the financial and regulatory exposure, coupled with the negative publicity, could be significant.
 These might be isolated incidents.
 Or they could be indicative of systemic problems in the firm.

 The first question to ask is who will conduct the investigation?
-In the instance of sexual harassment claims, an experienced human resources manager might be the appropriate person to investigate the allegations.
+In the instance of sexual harassment claims, an experienced human resources manager might be the appropriate person to review the matter.
 A compliance manager with knowledge of the internal workings of the trading desk receiving regulatory scrutiny might be the one to examine the trading desk activity for the relevant time period.

 However, many firms would most likely use an attorney to conduct the internal review of a significant matter.
 If an attorney is the lead investigator, the attorney and the firm will be able to utilize the attorney client privilege during the course of the investigation to protect interview notes, investigative findings, etc. (whether the firm chooses to waive the privilege at some point will be discussed later).